veryscarycary/in-60-seconds/PITCHME.md

 Pros
 @ol
 - Similar features from Redux, e.g. caching and offline persistence
-- Organization can be cleaner
+- If organized properly, can look very clean and straightforward

 @olend
 @snapend

 @snap[east text-05 span-50]
 Cons
 @ol
-- Very particular with syntax  e.g. \_\_typename
+- Very particular about shape  e.g. \_\_typename
 - Apollo Dev Tools are buggy/not too insightful
 - Error logging is not descriptive/helpful
 - Updating store while queries are in-flight can cause errors